royarnab10/CPS_visualization/README.md

 - **Excel upload** – Drag in a schedule exported from your planning tool (the first worksheet is used).
 - **Collapsible exploration** – Tasks stay grouped by level and scope until you decide to reveal them.
 - **Interactive dependency graph** – Visualize predecessor/successor relationships, auto-include nearby context, and highlight task metadata.
+- **Task dependency explorer** – Filter by SIMPL phase, Commercial/Technical Lego Block, and scope definition to inspect DAGs derived from `amy_new_cps_only_tasks.xlsx`.
 - **Dependency typing** – Add a `Dependency Type` column (FS/SS/SF/FF) to distinguish relationships; otherwise Finish-to-Start (FS) is assumed.
 - **Stakeholder-friendly UI** – Styled for projection or screen sharing; no coding experience required.
 - **Download cleaned workbook** – Retrieve the Excel file produced by the preprocessing service for archival or further review.